Please try to submit your proposal as early as possible in order to avoid overloading the applications system.

 Scheduling of experiments

 Following each meeting of the Review Committees, proposers are informed of the decisions taken.
-If beam time has not been allocated, brief, general reasons only are given, as the ESRF does not enter into correspondence concerning decisions made by the scientific Review Committees.
+If beam time has not been allocated, brief, general reasons only are given, as the number of proposals received does not allow a detailed report on each proposal.

 When beam-time is allocated, invitations for experiments, together with detailed instructions, are then communicated to the Proposers concerned by the ESRF User Office several weeks ahead of the scheduled experiment.